 2. Print the same scene several times to use as the setting for a story.
 Your child can add stickers or draw in characters.
 Staple the pages together to make a wordless book that your child can read to you.

 3. Use the printables as scenery for a puppet show.
 Put the scene on the side of an empty cereal box.
 You can put a different scene on each side.
 Use straws or popsicle sticks to make paper figures into puppets or use printable finger puppets.
 The finger puppets that go around a child’s finger also stand up, so they are great for lots of imaginative play.
-You can find some cute ones here: finger puppets.
-I store the puppets in the box.

 4. Give children a landscape and small cut-outs.
 Give instructions for placing the figures in the background.